 - Step 3: Talk to your teacher

-- Step 4: Get in touch with your Regional Coordinator
+- Step 4: Get in touch with your Regional Coordinator if you have specific questions

 The coordinator will be able to talk you through the application process and the sort of project you might do.
+If you need further information or advice then you can speak with your local Coordinator.

-- Step 5: Prepare your application
+- Step 5: Prepare and submit your online application

 A project should allow you scope to use your initiative.
 The criteria for selecting projects are that they should: